 COURSE NUMBER COURSE NAME LENGTH

-(MASL D152054) International Logistics 5 Weeks
+(MASL D152054) L3AZR1520540SRC International Logistics 5 Weeks

-L3AZR1520540SRC
+STUDENT LOAD - MIN: 8 / MAX: 16

-1. Course Description: The International Logistics course prepares students to provide logistical support to their units.
+The International Logistics course prepares students to provide logistical support to their units.
 This course is designed for officers, NCOs and/or civilian personnel assigned to, or projected for assignment to logistic management leadership positions.
 Also, this course provides the foundation to understand the Foreign Military Sales (FMS) process and how it works parallel to the US government and DoD structure.
 The course includes the following blocks of instruction: Introduction to Logistics, Materiel Management Publications, Security Assistance and Security Cooperation, and Foreign Military Sales (FMS)

-- 2.1.
-Eligibility: This course is designed for officers in the grades of O-1 through O-6, enlisted personnel in the grades of E-6 through E-9, police, or civilian equivalent. - 2.2.
-Physical/Medical: - 2.2.1.
-Vision: Normal (20/20 with or without glasses). - 2.2.2.
-Hearing/Speech: Normal hearing and speech. - 2.2.3.
-Physical/Other: Normal manual dexterity. - 2.3.
+2.1.
+Eligibility: This course is designed for officers in the grades of O-1 through O-6, enlisted personnel in the grades of E-6 through E-9, police, or civilian equivalent.

+2.2.3.
+Physical: Normal manual dexterity.

+2.3.
 Uniform/Equipment: See General Clothing Requirements.